galiya/TechKnow2018Workshop/Part2-ConsumeMLModel/WebAppNodejs/README.md

+## Overview

 This part of the tutorial introduces a Single Page Application (based on node.js) that can consume Custom Vision models to predict an image class for a given user image.

+## Prerequisites

-*Pre-requisites*: You need to have node environment installed on your machine. you don't need to have knowledge of node.js.
+You need to have node environment installed on your machine. you don't need to have knowledge of node.js.
 Only basic understanding of html / javascript is required for this exercise.

+If you need more information on setting up node.js environment, please follow the documentation [here](https://docs.microsoft.com/en-us/sql/connect/node-js/step-1-configure-development-environment-for-node-js-development).

+You may use your preferred IDE, or install [Visual Studio Code](https://code.visualstudio.com/).
+VS Code is assumed to be used for the purpose of ths tutorial.

+## Create a node.js single page application

 Step 1.
 Open terminal and get to the root of this folder